Frisian cuisine: Snert

 Snert is a West Frisian pea soup.
 It has a thick consistency and is mostly served with a Frisian type of bread and pork or bacon.
 It was spread throughout the whole world by the Dutch Navy and is today an established and popular dish of the Dutch Cuisine.

 Desserts and sweet dishes

 Ostfriesentorte

 The Ostfriesentorte (German: East Frisian's Cake) is a traditional East Frisian Cake, which can be baked in many colors.
 The cake can be found in many cafés in East- and North Frisia.
 It is extraordinarily big, as it can have very many layers.
 The cake is essentially made of alternating layers of whipped cream and raisins soaked in brandy.
 It is often decorated with more cream and chocolate shavings or sprinkles.

 Puffert un Peer

-An East Frisian Desert, Puffert un Peer are dumplings made of milk, yeast and sugar, which are mixed with butter and flour.
+An East Frisian dessert, Puffert un Peer are dumplings made of milk, yeast and sugar, which are mixed with butter and flour.
 The dumplings are steamed and traditionally served with diced and cooked pears and vanilla sauce.
 The dish is comparable to the Bavarian Dampfnudel.